ltiwana/Get-PrintJobsHistory/README.md

 # GetPrinteJobsHistory
+## Retrieves Print Jobs history from Windows Print Server using Powershell

-The script will give you following details about print job:
+This script will give you following details about print jobs:
 * TimeCreate (Time of the print jobs)
 * PrinterName (Name of the printer)
 * UserName (User who sent the print job)